WanderlustCoder/Keyboard-Defense-AzureVale/docs/analytics_schema.md

 | `delta` | number | Net gold change applied by the event (negative for spend). |
 | `timestamp` | number | Game time in seconds when the event occurred. |

+> Need a quick timeline for dashboards or smoke artifacts?
+Run `npm run analytics:gold` (see `scripts/goldTimeline.mjs`) to export the last few hundred entries as JSON/CSV with additional metadata (file, mode, capturedAt, time-since).

 ## Telemetry Metadata Snapshot

 When telemetry is compiled with the export (regardless of opt-in state) the payload includes a `telemetry` object: